vanga-ramani/sudoko-solver/README.md

 ## Requirements

 To run this program, you need to have Python installed on your system.
-This program is compatible with Python 3.x.
+This program is compatible with Python 3 steps.

 ## Installation